 What is a persistent cough?

-People often have a short-term cough because of a cold, flu, or other respiratory infection or virus.
-This kind of cough goes away completely after a few days or weeks.
-A cough is called “persistent” if it lasts for a long period of time, such as for many weeks or months.
+It is common for people to have a short-term cough because of a cold, flu, or other respiratory infection or virus.
+This kind of cough goes away after a few days or weeks.
+A cough is called persistent if it lasts for a long period of time, such as for many weeks or months.1

-Coughing caused by COPD is often productive.
-This means that the cough produces mucus, which is also called sputum or phlegm.
-The cough pushes the mucus up through the airways and into the throat and then mouth.
-For this reason, many people with COPD need to “clear their throats” often, especially in the morning.
-This mucus can be clear or white, yellow, or green in color.
-But if the mucus is not clear, it may be a sign of a respiratory infection.
-1,2,3
+A cough caused by COPD may be productive or non-productive.
+A productive cough produces mucus, which is also called sputum or phlegm.
+The cough pushes the mucus up through the airways and into the throat and then the mouth.
+This mucus can be clear, white, yellow, or green in color.
+If the mucus is not clear, it may be a sign of a respiratory infection.2,3

 What causes a persistent cough in COPD?